lm3nitro/Projects/Vulnerability Management/Nessus.md

 <img width="310" alt="Screenshot 2024-05-18 at 12 20 46 AM" src="https://github.com/lm3nitro/Projects/assets/55665256/b03da507-1696-40ca-b410-d604e5783e8b">

-Nessus is a security scanning tool, which scans a computer and raises an alert if it discovers any vulnerabilities that malicious hackers could use to gain access to any computer you have connected to a network.
+Nessus is a security scanning tool, which scans a computer and raises an alert if it discovers any vulnerabilities that malicious hackers could use to gain access to any computer connected to the network.

 Vulnerability Scanning is the process of detecting, assessing, and reporting on security defects and vulnerabilities.
 Automated vulnerability scanning technologies are used to access the attack surface, identify potential risk exposures and attack vectors throughout an organization’s networks, hardware, software, and systems.
 The scanning and assessment of vulnerabilities is a critical phase in the vulnerability management lifecycle.